Trejillo151/Using-mathematical-modeling-to-understand-luminiscence-in-materials/hands-on/crystal-field-derivation.md

 6. Matrix Elements for d-Orbitals
 7. When the Rule Breaks Down (Low Symmetry)

-## 1. The Point Charge Electrostatic Model (PCEM)
+## Part 1.
+The Point Charge Electrostatic Model (PCEM)

 ### The Basic Idea

-The Point Charge Electrostatic Model is the simplest approximation we can use to describe how ligands affect the electrons on a metal center.
-It treats each ligand as a point charge (like a tiny electron) and uses Coulomb's Law to calculate the electrostatic potential.
+The PCEM is the simplest approximation we can use to know how ligands affect the electrons on a metal center.
+It treats each ligand as a point charge (a tiny electron) and uses Coulomb's Law to calculate the electrostatic potential.

 ### The Potential Energy Equation